Windsor Terrace, Brooklyn: History

 Development began to pick up pace during the 1920s as rumors circulated that the neighborhood would soon be served by the New York City Subway.
 There were a lot of single-family and two-family houses being built, as well as stores being opened on 11th Avenue and two apartment buildings being erected on Prospect Avenue.
 Many of the new occupants of Windsor Terrace were Irish-Americans, many of whose families remain there to this day.
 The 1933 arrival of the Independent Subway System (IND) ushered in an era of apartment-building construction.

 Even into the 1960s, Windsor Terrace was an isolated neighborhood with a quiet small-town feel to it, although the construction of the Prospect Expressway brought more through-traffic past the area.
 Gentrification of the neighborhood began in the 1980s, with families who could not afford the prices in Brooklyn Heights and Park Slope coming to Windsor Terrace instead, looking for more affordable real estate.
 During this time, the old square block-sized Pilgrim Laundry, site of an ancient Victorian-era brick edifice at the corner of Prospect Avenue and Terrace Place, was razed and replaced with 17 two-family houses constructed in 1983.
 The houses were funded with the cooperation of a public-private partnership and sold through lottery to locals.
 This brought attention to the need for affordable housing in Brooklyn, and in the late 1980s, the neighborhood was rezoned to prevent the construction of high-rise buildings in order to retain the small-town fabric of the existing neighborhood.
 However, by then, gentrification of the neighborhood had started, and would continue through the 2000s.

 Residents protested after Key Food, the only major supermarket in the neighborhood, closed down in 2015.
 A new, smaller Key Food-owned store called Windsor Farms Market was opened and is currently operating in a portion of the old location.
 A food co-op called "Windsor Terrace Food Coop", using the model of the Park Slope Food Coop, was also organized at the same time.
 The co-op serves both as a supplier of food and a community focal point.
-Although residents must pay a one-time fee and commit to a work requirement to be able to shop at the co-op, the food is generally cheaper than at local supermarkets.
+To become a member, residents must pay a one-time fee and commit to a work requirement, although memberships from other Brooklyn food co-ops are honored.
+The food, especially produce, is often higher quality and lower in price than at local supermarkets.